A Survey of Graph Neural Networks for Recommender Systems: Challenges, Methods, and Directions

-\item \textbf{Information propagation.} As for the propagation on the constructed graph for social recommendation, there are two main propagation mechanisms, \textit{i.e.}, average-pooling (GCN) and attention mechanism (GAT).
-The methods with average-pooling mechanism~\cite{wu2019diffnet,yu2021MHCN_social,yu2021SEPT_social,guo2020GNN-SoR,zhang2021GBGCN,xu2020SR-HGNN,huang2021KCGN,kim2019HGP,song2021DiffNetLG,bai2020TGRec} conduct average-pooling propagation (GCN) on social graph and treats the social influence of friends equally.
-RecoGCN~\cite{xu2019RecoGCN} conducts meta-path based GCN propagation on the constructed graph to capture both the social impact and user preference.
-HOSR~\cite{liu2020HOSR} aggregates the information from neighbors with GCN to capture the high-order relations in social graph.
+\item \textbf{Information propagation.} As for the propagation on the constructed graph for social recommendation, there are two main propagation mechanisms, \textit{i.e.}, GCN and GAT.
+Some methods~\cite{wu2019diffnet,yu2021MHCN_social,yu2021SEPT_social,guo2020GNN-SoR,zhang2021GBGCN,xu2020SR-HGNN,huang2021KCGN,kim2019HGP,song2021DiffNetLG,bai2020TGRec} conduct GCN on social graph and treats the social influence of friends equally.
+RecoGCN~\cite{xu2019RecoGCN} conducts meta-path-based GCN propagation on the constructed graph to capture both the social impact and user preference.
+HOSR~\cite{liu2020HOSR} aggregates the information from neighbors with GCN to capture the high-order relations in the social graph.
 MHCN~\cite{yu2021MHCN_social} performs propagation with GCN on constructed hypergraph to obtain the high-order social relations.
-The methods with attention mechanism~\cite{fan2019graphrec_social,wu2020diffnet++,wu2019dual_social,yu2020ESRF,luo2020ASR,song2019DGRec,mu2019GAT-NSR}, such as GraphRec~\cite{fan2019graphrec_social} and DiffNet++~\cite{wu2020diffnet++}, assume that the social influences from different neighbors on the social graph are different and assign different weights to the social influences from different friends. \end{itemize}
+Some methods with GAT mechanism~\cite{fan2019graphrec_social,wu2020diffnet++,wu2019dual_social,yu2020ESRF,luo2020ASR,song2019DGRec,mu2019GAT-NSR}, such as GraphRec~\cite{fan2019graphrec_social} and DiffNet++~\cite{wu2020diffnet++}, assume that the social influences from different neighbors on the social graph are different and assign different weights to the social influences from different friends. \end{itemize}

 In social recommendation, user representations are learned from two distinct perspectives, \textit{i.e.} social influence and user interactions.
 To combine the user representations from the above two perspectives, there are two strategies, 1) separately learn user representations from the social graph and user-item bipartite graph and 2) jointly learn user representations from the unified graph that consists of social graph and user-item bipartite graph.
 The methods with the first strategy, such as DiffNet~\cite{wu2019diffnet}, GraphRec~\cite{fan2019graphrec_social} and MHCN~\cite{yu2021MHCN_social}, first separately learn user representations from social graph and user-item graph, and then combines the representations with sum-pooling~\cite{wu2019diffnet,yu2021MHCN_social}, concatenation~\cite{fan2019graphrec_social}, MLP~\cite{mu2019GAT-NSR} or attention mechanism~\cite{kim2019HGP,liu2020HOSR,bai2020TGRec}.
 DiffNet++~\cite{wu2020diffnet++}, a typical method with the second strategy, first aggregates the information in the user-item sub-graph and social sub-graph with the GAT mechanism and then combines the representations with the designed multi-level attention network at each layer.
 Table \ref{tab:social} shows the differences among the above approaches for social recommendation.